Opentrons/Protocols/protocols/010d6c/README.md

 ## Description
 This protocol performs a Ribrogreen assay - for detailed protocol steps, please see below.
 There is the option to perform duplicate/triplicate plating.
-The csv for sample input should include source slow, source well, destination well in the header.
+The csv for sample input should include `source slot, source well, destination well` in the header.

 ### Labware